hypercore-protocol/hypercore-protocol/README.md

 Send a keep alive ping every ms, if no other message has been sent.
 This is enabled per default every timeout / 2 ms unless you disable timeout handling in the constructor.

+#### `stream.seal()`

+Calling this tells the replication stream that no other channels are gonna be opened.
+This allows the stream to `end` itself when all current channels are done.
+Per default the stream auto seals itself, when the last open channel is closed.
+To disable that set `autoSeal: false` in the constructor and make sure to call this method when it should be sealed.

 #### `stream.remotePublicKey`